-VASCULAR TECHNOLOGY
+VASCULAR TECHNOLOGY Associate in Science Degree

 A Vascular Technologist provides health care patient services using medical ultrasound to gather data necessary to diagnose a variety of circulatory conditions and diseases.
 Lackawanna's two-year associate degree program requires 70 credit hours of coursework and includes science and vascular courses, labs and clinical experiences as well as the College's basic core courses.